imodpasteur/shareloc-utils/README.md

 ### Bookmarking multiple datasets for download

-The shareLoc.xyz website supports bookmarks, which allow you to mark multiple datasets and download them all at the same time (similar to a shopping cart).
+The shareloc.xyz website supports bookmarks, which allow you to mark multiple datasets and download them all at the same time (similar to a shopping cart).

-To use this feature, you move your mouse on top of the dataset card you are interested in, then click the bookmark icon to mark it.
-Repeat the process and mark all the datasets you want to download.
-Then click the bookmark icon in the navigation bar and click "Download All".
+To use this feature, move your mouse on top of a dataset card, then click the bookmark icon.
+Repeat this to mark all the datasets you want to download.
+Then click the bookmark icon that should be visible in the navigation bar (to the left of "+ Upload") and click "Download All".

 ## Use the SMLM file parser

-In Python, you use the `read_smlm_file` function to parse the *.smlm file downloaded from ShareLoc(https://shareloc.xyz).
+Use the Python function `read_smlm_file`  to parse the *.smlm file downloaded from ShareLoc(https://shareloc.xyz).

-In the following example, we first parse the tables in the smlm file, then generate a histogram image:
+In the following example, we first parse the localization tables in the smlm file, then generate a 2D histogram image:
 ```python
 from PIL import Image
 from shareloc_utils.smlm_file import read_smlm_file, plot_histogram